 Root canal therapy is needed when severe trauma has affected a tooth or when a cavity reaches the pulp of a tooth, causing an infection of the nerve.
 To help avoid and prevent the need for endodontic therapy, it is important to attend regular checkups with your dentist.
 However, once the pulp has become infected, it must be treated to avoid further issues since it cannot heal by itself.
 Some signs that a pulp is infected include sensitivity to hot or cold foods or liquids, pain, swelling, or even a bad taste in the mouth.

-For some patients, they are unaware a problem even exists until they are seen by their dentist for an exam.
-When endodontic therapy is performed, your dentist will clean out the infected pulp and disinfect the canals of the tooth.
+Some patients are unaware a problem even exists until they are seen by their dentist for an exam.
+When endodontic therapy is performed, your dentist in Peoria, IL will clean out the infected pulp and disinfect the canals of the tooth.
 Once the area has been disinfected, the canals of the tooth are filled with a special material to prevent further infections and help in healing the tooth.
 Sometimes a core build-up, bonded post, and crown are necessary for restoring a tooth to function.

 When permanent teeth are significantly damaged, extracting the compromised teeth can, in some cases, help you return to optimal oral health.
 After discussing your various treatment options with you and deciding on an extraction, your dentist will perform your treatment in the comfort of our office.
 Your treatment will be:

 Following the extraction, it is important to replace the tooth to prevent problems with the surrounding teeth.
 Your dentist will discuss your tooth replacement options with you during your initial consultation.